-Game of Thrones has spent several years as a national sensation, winning awards, critical praise, and diehard fans along the way.
+Game of Throneshas spent several years as a national sensation, winning awards, critical praise, and diehard fans along the way.
 While you could spend your spare time poring over George R.R.
 Martin's books and Reddit posts like Samwell Tarly in the Citadel's library, concocting theories about why Varys is secretly a merman, and publicly mourning the death of Margaery, you'll wind up driving yourself and everyone around you crazy.
-And, to paraphrase the Starks: The series finale is coming (eventually).
+And, to paraphrase the Starks: The series finale is coming, and very soon.
 It's time to catch up on all those non-Thrones shows you've been neglecting.

-So, as you try to guess who will meet their end in grisly fashion as the race for the Iron Throne marches toward its bloody conclusion, take a break from Westeros and dive into some of these shows.
+So, as you try to guess who will meet their end in grisly fashion as the race for the Iron Throne marches toward its bloody conclusion -- or, as you're trying to fill the void in late May when the show is gone forever -- dive into some of these shows.
 The list is practically dragonless, but there's enough fantasy, violence, and thematic similarities to justify a hearty binge.

 The 100 (2014-present)